 24. Social Commenter

-Some clients do hire people to manage their social profiles and this is a legitimate job.
-But there are others out there that will ask you for a small sign up fee to start commenting on social media such as Facebook, Twitter, Google plus etc. This fee is generally very small $1-$5.
-They advertise these jobs with high paying rates like $30-$40/hr.
+Some clients do hire people to manage their social profiles, and this is a legitimate job.
+But there are others out there that will ask you for a small sign-up fee to start commenting on social media such as Facebook, Twitter, Google Plus, etc. This fee is generally minimal, $1-$5.
+They advertise these jobs with high-paying rates like $30-$40/hr.

 25. Google Profits

-Some legitimate people have shown off their Google Adsense profits and some of the initial ones were real.
-Unfortunately, almost every one after that is showcasing fake cheques and account balances.
+Some legitimate people have shown off their Google Adsense profits, and some of the initial ones were real.
+Unfortunately, almost everyone after that is showcasing fake cheques and account balances.
 They then promise to teach you how to set up your Adsense account and website to do the same.
 But yet again, this is taking money out of your pocket unnecessarily.
-Adsense is Free to use and you can create a free or paid for website on your own.
-There are plenty of really good free tutorials out there on how to do it.
-It will only take a matter of minutes to setup once approved by Google.
+Adsense is Free to use, and you can create a free or paid-for website on your own.
+There are plenty of excellent free tutorials out there on how to do it.
+It will only take a matter of minutes to set up once approved by Google.

-Most of these scams are generally easy to avoid but I can see those that are in a desperate situation can be easily taken advantage of.
+Most of these scams are generally easy to avoid, but I can see those in a desperate situation can easily be taken advantage of.

 Here is a quick checklist to help you determine if it is a scam or not.
-If the answer is ‘Yes’ to any of the questions below, then most likely, it is a scam and needs to be avoided.
+If the answer is ‘Yes’ to any of the questions below, it is most likely a scam and needs to be avoided.